Championship Manager: Season 00/01

-Championship Manager: Season 00/01 is a football managing video game.
+Championship Manager: Season 00/01 is a football management simulation video game.

 Gameplay

-Ten more playable leagues were introduced for this version, including Australia, Finland, Greece, Northern Ireland, Russia and Wales.
-It was also the first version of the game to come with an official data editor - something which has been continued for all subsequent versions.
+Ten more playable leagues were introduced for this version, including Australia, Finland, Greece, Northern Ireland, Russia, and Wales.
+It was also the first version of the game to come with an official data editor, something that has been continued for all subsequent versions.

 Release

 The Daily Telegraph included a free copy of the game for participants in their Fantasy Football competition.

 Reception

 Championship Manager: Season 00/01 received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
+During the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Championship Manager for the "PC Sports" award.